recursive-automata/word2vec_and_friends/README.md

 easy: let's read the file, build the network graph, and store it in memory.

 Word2Vec expects "sentences", so what do those look like in our problem?
-Try random walks of the social graph.
-After minimal experimentation, the lengths of these random walks was set to 25.
+Try random walks of the social graph, with user as "words".
+After minimal experimentation, the lengths of these random walks was set to
-The size of the "context window" has a clear interpretation here: it places an upper bound on how many degrees of seperation we're using to define a user's social context.
+25. The size of the "context window" has a clear interpretation here: it places an upper bound on how many degrees of seperation we're using to define a user's social context.

+There's another cool trick we can use: use Doc2Vec to learn both a word and a document vector for each user.
+The words are the users along the randon walk, and the document tag is the user the walk started from.
+The word vectors will be sensitive only to friendships within users' social contexts, but the document vectors will be sensitive to all friendships along a random walk.
+As we'll see, this long-range sensitivity leads to good coarse-grained cluster detection, at the expense of obscuring some of the details of the network.

 4.3K is a much smaller vocabulary than Word2Vec usually sees.
 To compensate, use small dimensionality for the embedding vector spaces, and concatenate two different embeddings: those with degrees of speration < 3 and < 7 in users' social contexts.

-There's another cool trick we can use: append each random walk with a document tag denoting which user started the random walk, and use Doc2Vec to learn both a word and a document vector for each user.
-While the word vectors will be sensitive only to friendships within users' social contexts, document vectors will be sensitive to any friendships along the random walks.
-As we'll see, the long-range sensitivity of the document vectors will lead to good coarse-grained cluster detection, at the expense of obsuring some of the details of the network.

-Once training's done, apply PCA and t-SNE to get a 2D representation of the for use in plotting.
-Cluster on the user vectors, hierarchically and with k-means.

 ### Discussion

-I think this example is fascinating for a few reasons.
+I think this example is important for a few reasons.
 First, it's a dataset with < 100K rows and ~4.3K distinct tokens.
 Although generating random walks through the network is a cool sampling trick, the training data is still less than a million examples -- the big data regime, this is not.
 But the structure of the problem is a good match for what Word2Vec does (again: factoring a symmetric measure of co-occurance),